ensmingera/na_ciscoswtransfer/README.md

 This script is designed to run from the NetMRI UI, instead of externally.
 Doing this:
 * Allows the NOC to access this script from your organization's existing NetMRI deployment.
-* Allows for use of NetMRI's RBAC permissions.
+* Allows for use of NetMRI's RBAC permissions on Script Level Execution.
 * Allows for the ability to schedule the deployment.
 * Allows this script to be deployed against Device Groups.
 * Allows for this script to be used by Triggered Jobs.